evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

-There is only one roof for this model.
+There is only one roof option for this model.
 The standard is just a regular roof.

-The windows from B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.
+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/byd/seagull/seagull_38kwh/exterior_1_st.jpg" title="BYD Seagull 38kWh" width="3000" height="2210"  >}}